If it has been more than three years since you attended Virginia Western, you must complete a new application.

 You may also download the Application for In-State Tuition in PDF format.

 Students must initiate a formal request to have transcripts from other institutions evaluated for credit.
-A Request for Transcript Evaluation form can be submitted in the Admissions, Records, or Counseling offices.
+A Request for Transcript Evaluation form (PDF) can be submitted to the Admissions Office.
 Only official transcripts will be evaluated.

 Placement testing is required of: